gerkirill/relevance-query-builder/README.md

 	$parsedSql = strtr($sql, array('%expression%' => $expression));

+NOTE: the examples use LIKE in generated SQL, but now query builder uses REGEXP instead by default.

 The result would be :

 	SELECT *, (`nav` LIKE '%want%' OR `nav` LIKE '%beer!%')*16